 Sheila says: Muli is a Hindi word and it means radish.
 This is a very delicious recipe and I’m sure you’ve not tried it before.

-- 1 tablespoon Garam masala powder - cardamom (elaichi),cinnamon (dalchini), and cloves (lobongo or laung)
+- 1 tablespoon garam masala powder, cardamom, and cloves

 Not familiar with mutton?
 Mutton is an older lamb – therefore, a sheep.